Time zones and formats

 To override or change the default time zone that you set for the account on a specific event, follow this step:

-Note: All dates and times that are rendered within the application and visible on all public pages, emails, and within exports are transformed to the time zone that is configured on the account or the event itself.
-If the registrant is in a different timezone than the event's timezone, the system will also display another version of the time in their current timezone, for their convenience.
+NOTE — All dates and times displayed within the application and visible on all public pages, emails, and exports are shown in the time zone configured on the account or the event itself.

 Localization of time formats

-The default on Corsizio is the 12-hour clock, which stipulates the time based on "AM" and "PM", given that the application is only rendered in the English language.
-You can have the times display as in the 24-hour clock by changing the account's localization language to English (en-GB) for the European display of time.
-It can be changed as part of the localization of public pages setting to some of the other languages available.
-The localization language can be set account-wide, as well as overridden on a specific event when needed.
+• You can display times in the 24-hour clock by changing the account's localization language to English (en-GB) for the European display of time.
+It can be changed as part of the localization of public pages setting to one of the other available languages.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.